Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 The documentation **(docs)** directory contains [installation instructions](./docs/Installation-Instructions.md) to help understand, implement, and deploy the sample code and SDK components.

 ## Monitoring
-The following documents provide HOW-TO implement Monitoring and Alert for SaaS Accelerator resouces
+The following documents provide HOW-TOs setup Azure Monitoring and Alerting for the resources deployed by the SaaS Accelerator:
 - [Web App Monitoring and Alert instruction](./docs/WebApp-Monitoring.md).
 - [SQL Server Monitoring and Alert instruction](./docs/WebApp-Monitoring.md).
 - [App Registration Credentials Monitoring and Alert instruction](./docs/WebApp-Monitoring.md).